LivePersonInc/developer-center/pages/documents/agent-interactions/agent-workspace-sdk/methods.md

 }
 ```

-*Note: Currently the write (Write ChatLine) command is the only supported command.
-It writes the text in the data to the chat input. notifyWhenDone is an optional callback.*
+*Note: notifyWhenDone is an optional callback.*

 ### dispose